rcardin/http4s-tutorial/README.md

 ## Addendum: Why We Need to Abstract Over the Effect

-One thing that we should have kept an eye on is the use of the abstract `F[_]` type constructor in the routes definition, instead of the use of a concrete effect type, such as `IO`.
+One thing that we should have kept an eye on is the use of the abstract `F[_]` type constructor in the routes' definition, instead of the use of a concrete effect type, such as `IO`.

 First, why do we need to use an effect in routes definition?
 Well, we must remember that we are using a library that is intended to embrace the purely functional programming paradigm.
-Hence, our code must adhere to the [substitution model](http://www.cs.cornell.edu/courses/cs312/2008sp/lectures/lec05.html), and we know for sure that every code producing any possible side-effect is not compliant to such model.
+Hence, our code must adhere to the [substitution model](http://www.cs.cornell.edu/courses/cs312/2008sp/lectures/lec05.html), and we know for sure that every code producing any possible side effect is not compliant to such a model.
 Besides, we know that reading from a database, or a file-system, and in general interacting with the outside world, potentially rises exceptions or produces different results every time it is executed.